uga-libraries/bags/README.md

 Argument: bag (required): path to the bag (folder that ends in "_bag")

-It is most commonly used when files are bagged for storage and later need to be worked on.
+This script is most commonly used when files are bagged for storage and later need to be worked on.
-After validating the bag, the content is removed from the bags for further processing.

-For each bag:
+Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag'.
-1. Deletes the bag manifests.
+Validate the bag prior to running this script.
-2. Moves the content from the data folder into the parent directory.
-3. Deletes the data folder.
-4. Renames the parent directory to remove "_bag".

 ### update_bag.py